copier-org/copier/docs/configuring.md

     creating a computed value.

     If it is a string, it is converted to boolean using a parser similar to YAML, but only for boolean values.
-The string can be [templated](#prompt-templating).
+The string can be [templated][prompt-templating].

-    If a question is skipped, no answer is recorded, but its default value is available in the render context.
+    If a question is skipped, its answer is not recorded, but its default value is available in the render context.

     !!! example